Mixed Vegetable Stir-Fry (“Buddhist’s Delight”)

 - 2 cloves garlic, minced

-- 1 cup small white or brown mushrooms, stemmed and cut in half
+- 1 cup small brown mushrooms, stemmed and cut in half

 - 1 cup snow peas, trimmed